-The velocities presented in Table 1 show simulated values Figure 6b shows the difference in ice thickness between our model and the interpolated ice thickness map in Figure 2a.
+Figure 6b shows the difference in ice thickness between our model and the interpolated ice thickness map in Figure 2a.
 Ice thickness is mostly underestimated in the south-east and overestimated in the north.
 However, as Figure 2a shows, there are in fact very few radar measurements especially in the north, and therefore a direct comparison with the interpolation is not meaningful in many places.
 A more valuable comparison is that in Figure 6c, showing how our model reproduces the directly measured ice thickness along the radar tracks.
 It shows a satisfying correlation between both with a low RMSE, and most of the simulated thickness values are close to the observed ones.
 In general, we mostly overestimate the ice thickness in thin areas and underestimate it where ice cover is thick.
 This might indicate local inaccuracies introduced by our choice of the SIA as a low-order ice flow parameterization, but overall ice thickness is well reproduced.

 Modelled ice velocities at the surface are low on the flat parts of the ice cap and get higher towards the outlets of the ice cap (Figure 6d).
-The simulated velocities at the stake locations that are are generally lower than the observed ones (Table 1).
-However, a direct comparison is not meaningful this comparison has to be interpreted with some care as the observed values were taken in October, while the simulated velocities are representative for the whole year.
+The simulated velocities at the stake locations are generally lower than the observed ones (Table 1).
+However, this comparison has to be interpreted with some care as the observed values were taken in October, while the simulated velocities are representative for the whole year.
 Furthermore, the flow exponent n=3 in Glen's flow law leads to a significant underestimation of surface velocities where thickness is also underestimated.
-Most stakes lie in areas where the ice is thicker thinner in simulations than that in observations (see Figures 6e-b and 6d), making this a reasonable explanation.
-On several stakes (B10, B12, and B15), the velocities are well matched, and we conclude that our spin-up reproduces the observed ice cap well, considering the given observations.
+Most stakes lie in areas where the ice is thinner in simulations than that in observations (see Figures 6b and 6d), making this a reasonable explanation.
+On several stakes (B10 and B15), the velocities are well matched, and we conclude that our spin-up reproduces the observed ice cap well, considering the given observations.